kent-map/chirpy/_posts/2021-12-01-20c-ferguson-biography.md

 ---
 title: "John Ferguson (1871-1952)"
-description: "John Ferguson (1871–1952) linked coastal Kent to wartime writing through his chaplaincy at Eversley School in Sandgate and his 1918 spy novel Stealthy Terror.
-Folkestone’s Leas, the bandstand, and the Road of Remembrance frame how a fashionable resort landscape became charged with WW1 transit, refugees, and memory."
+description: "John Ferguson (1871–1952) was scottish by birth, but became chaplain of Eversley girls’ school in Sandgate in 1915.
+His novel Stealthy Terror depicts the mood in Folkestone just before the outbreak of World War 1."
 author: Professor Carolyn Oulton
 date: 2021-12-01
 categories: [ 20c ]